sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > RECOMMENDED.
 The fully qualified URL of the OpenID Provider's Dynamic Registration endpoint [[RFC7591]].

 `introspection_endpoint`
 > OPTIONAL.
-The fully qualified URL of the OpenID Provider's Introspection Endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].
+The fully qualified URL of the OpenID Provider's Introspection Endpoint as defined by 'OAuth 2.0 Token Introspection' [[RFC7662]].

 `revocation_endpoint`
 > OPTIONAL.
-The fully qualified URL of the OpenID Provider's Revocation Endpoint as defined by "OAuth 2.0 Token Revocation" [[RFC7009]].
+The fully qualified URL of the OpenID Provider's Revocation Endpoint as defined by 'OAuth 2.0 Token Revocation' [[RFC7009]].

 `jwks_uri`
 > REQUIRED.
 The fully qualified URL of the OpenID Provider's public keys in JWK Set format.
 These keys can be used by Clients to verify signatures on tokens and responses from the OpenID Provider and for encrypting requests to the OpenID Provider.